LaharikaSCU/Austin_Project/README.md

 3. What factors majorly influence the increase in housing prices (like schools, population, square footage of the house, built year etc)

+## **Team Communication:**

+###**Team Members:**

+Brian Umlang

+Kathryn Kane

+Krishna V

+Laharika Pochampalli

+Shireen Kahlon

+###**E-Meet Tools:**

+1. Our team is making use of the most of the time in the virtual and required ZOOM classes.

+2. We also have a chat group on SLACK and on WHATSAPP so that we are all reachable in offline hours too.

+3. We have also created GOOGLE DOCUMENTs and shared across our team to document brainstorming ideas, roles, suggestions, links to research etc.